rmnavr/wy/README.md

 **Wy and wy2hy are fully documented and fully usable.**

 On the TODO list:
-* **Make TAB length configurable** (currenlty TAB is considered to be 4 spaces wide)
+* **Make TAB length configurable** (currenlty TAB is hardcoded to be 4 spaces wide)
+  > for now convert tabs to spaces before transpiling
+  > if you want tabs to be of another lenghs
 * Test on Linux (infamous `\n` vs `\n\r` issue)
-* Allow usage of unicode chars in names
 * Make error mesages meaningfull
+* Testing suite is required for:
+  - basic transpilations
+  - usage of ASCII and unicode chars in names
-* Rigorous testing for reader macros transpiling is required
+  - reader macros transpiling
 * Forbid user from writing meaningless code (like for example `$ <$ <$`)

 <!-- __________________________________________________________________________/ }}}1 -->